Ivan-Cepeda/Ivan-Cepeda/README.md

 ### I'm a Python developer, data analyst, soccer performance analyst.
 I am currently learning Machine Learning.

-### Despite the fact that in my life I have gone through different areas of knowledge, such as a law degree, strategic planning, digital content creation, I have found my true passion in data science.
+### Despite the fact that in my life I have gone through different areas of knowledge, such as a law degree, strategic planning, digital content creation, I have found my true passion in **data science**.

 ### I have been martial arts for 31 years, and that has left me with a great sense of discipline, responsibility, honor and loyalty.

-## Tecnologies
+## Technologies
 [![Python](https://img.shields.io/badge/Python-yellow?style=for-the-badge&logo=python&logoColor=white&labelColor=101010)]()
 [![MySQL](https://img.shields.io/badge/MySQL-4479A1?style=for-the-badge&logo=mysql&logoColor=white&labelColor=101010)]()